Common Questions About Laser Eye Treatment at London Vision Clinic

 What is the risk of a complication during Laser Eye Surgery?

-The fact is that an expert laser eye surgeon will have the knowledge to manage complications properly and will often be able to correct any complications that do occur.
+The fact is that an expert laser eye surgeon will have the knowledge to manage complications properly and will most probably be able to correct complications that may occur.
+One may think of this in terms of the difference between a GP or a midwife delivering a baby versus a specialist obstetrician.

 Will I need a general or topical anaesthetic during the treatment?